hpc/pavilion2/docs/results/parse.rst

 1. A list of files is generated from the globs in the ``files`` option, in order.

-   - If a glob matches no files, the glob is given a '_unmatched_glob' entry in our list of results per file.
+   - If a glob matches no files, the glob is given an '_unmatched_glob' entry in our list of results per file.
 These start with an underscore, so won't be in the final results, but will be evaluated when using 'per_file: all' or 'per_file: any'.